Cooperative Engagement Capability: Japan

 In a Joint test, Japan's Cooperative Engagement Capability allowed to detect and track a ballistic missile; shot it down.

 Australia

-The Australian Joint Integrated Fires capability (AJIF) is the CEC capability present on the RAN's AWDs, and in the future on Wedgetails of the RAAF, Army ground stations, and the Hunter-class frigate.
+CEC forms a part of the Australian Joint Integrated Fires Capability (AJIFC), and is presently on the RAN's AWDs, and in the future on Wedgetails of the RAAF, Army command stations and NASAMS batteries, and the Hunter-class frigate.

 The capability was proven twice.
 The first was between Air Warfare Destroyer HMAS Hobart and NUSHIP Brisbane, or HMAS Brisbane, before official delivery to the Royal Australian Navy.
 The second was between Australia (HMAS Hobart) and the United States (USS John Finn), where each vessel's CEC interoperability with the other was demonstrated.